aws-powertools/powertools-lambda-typescript/docs/core/logger.md

 ### Usage

-The `Logger` utility must always be instantiated outside of the Lambda handler.
-In doing this, subsequent invocations processed by the same instance of your function can reuse these resources.
+The `Logger` utility must always be instantiated outside the Lambda handler.
+By doing this, subsequent invocations processed by the same instance of your function can reuse these resources.
 This saves cost by reducing function run time.
 In addition, `Logger` can keep track of a cold start and inject the appropriate fields into logs.

 === "handler.ts"